PrincipiaCodeArts/algo-lab/README.md

 design, implementation and algorithm tuning, code tuning, system software, and platform and hardware.
 Each of those dimensions represent broad strategies for speeding up algorithms.
+- Among the fundamental tools that will be implemented with the algo lab, I want to implement a tool for generating random elements in a close way to the serde crate.
+  It will take advantage from derive macros to derive random properties for enums, structs, vec, std types, etc. It will allow the use of attributes to fine tune the behavior of the random generation.
 ## The experiment process
 - The experiment is a loosely cyclical process of planning and execution.
 The steps are not necessary in order, but in the end, after refinement, they must